Aggregating in Pandas

 Output:

-We can see that the DataFrame’s columns are formatted and calculated exactly as we have defined in the dictionary used for our .aggregate() call.
+We can see that Pandas formats and calculates the DataFrame’s columns exactly as we’ve defined in the dictionary used for our .aggregate() call.

 4.1.
 Pandas dtypes

-Note that when running aggregates, the result type of an aggregated column can be different from the source column.
+Note that when running aggregates, the result datatype for an aggregated column can be different from the source column.
 To get back to our count() example, observe the following data types for the source DataFrame:

 df.dtypes.to_frame()